 Bartholin's gland cancer

-This is a very rare cancer (about 1 in a million chance of a woman having it) and is very unlikely in women aged under 40.
+This is a very rare cancer and is very unlikely in women aged under 40.
 However, if there is any doubt about the cause of the swelling, a small sample of tissue (biopsy) can be checked.

 What are the symptoms of Bartholin's cysts and abscesses?